 The role of an Executor or an Administrator is one that shouldn’t be taken lightly, as they are financially and legally responsible for the correct distribution of the estate.
-Executors and Administrators are not obliged to take on the responsibility and they can choose not to accept the role if they wish.
-It’s also perfectly reasonable for Executors or Administrators to seek professional advice or to appoint a professional to handle the estate on their behalf.
+Executors and Administrators are not obliged to take on the responsibility, and they can choose not to accept the role if they wish.
+It’s also perfectly reasonable for Executors or Administrators to seek professional advice or to appoint a specialist to handle the estate on their behalf.

 What are the different types of property ownership?

 Before dealing with the property, it’s important to ascertain how the property was owned.
-It could be that the property was owned solely by the deceased or they co-owned it with someone else, so the deceased only had a share in the property.
+It could be that the property was owned solely by the deceased, or they co-owned it with someone else, so the deceased only had a share in the property.

 The requirements differ depending on the ownership of the property.
 If the intention is to transfer the property into the name of the beneficiary(s) and the deceased was the sole owner, the Executor or Administrator can transfer (assent) the property to the beneficiary(s) using a Land Registry form known as an AS1.
 It would be necessary to obtain a Grant of Probate if the property was owned in the sole name of the deceased, providing the Executor or Administrator with the legal right to either transfer it to the beneficiary(s) or to sell it.
-Learn more about probate and when it’s required here.
+Learn more about probate and when it’s required.

 If the property was co-owned, it’s necessary to identify if the property was held as beneficial joint tenants or tenants in common.
 Irrespective of the wishes in the Will or the rules of intestacy, if the property is owned as joint tenants, the property will pass directly to the co-owner.
 Typically, a DJP (death of a joint proprietor) form is used to register the death with HM Land Registry to update the Title Deeds (Land Registry entries) and remove the deceased’s name.

-If the property was owned as tenants in common, the deceased’s share will form part of their estate and will need to be dealt with in line with their Will or the rules of intestacy.
+If the property was owned as tenants in common, the deceased’s share will form part of their estate and must be dealt with in line with their Will or the rules of intestacy.
 If the estate is being left to the co-owner, then it will be necessary to use a DJP form (as above) and ideally remove the restriction that identifies that the property is held as tenants in common on the Title Deeds.

 If the share in the property is left to a beneficiary(s) other than the co-owner, it will be necessary for the co-owner to transfer the property to affect the name of the new beneficiary(s) on the Title Deeds.
 This can be done using a Land Registry form known as a TR1.